 - Each doll has a weighted base (of quartz sand) to help them easily stand up

-Inspired by real owls, this one-piece design features a hood printed with eyes and a beak.
+Inspired by real owls, this one-piece design features a hood printed with eyes and a beak, and makes for a perfect outdoor gift.
 Snug finger loops help kids keep wings outstretched and ready for flight!

 - Fantasy owl wings for kids’ dress-up play